duckietown/book-devmanual-software/src/beginner/dtproject/index.md

 _Bad news first!_ The biggest downside of using Docker to isolate the execution of our code is that by doing so, we are wrapping our source code inside a Docker image.
-This makes it harder for us to do development, since our code will not be easily accessible through our local file system.
+This makes it harder for us to do development since our code will not be easily accessible through our local file system.
 This is what scares/frustrates people away from Docker the most.
 Keep it in mind, if it happens to you, you are not the only one.
-The Duckietown development workflow explained in this book aims, among other things, at reducing the effect of this code isolation.
+The Duckietown development workflow explained in this book aims, among other things, to reduce the effect of this code isolation.
 We will get back to this topic later in the book.

 _As for the good news_, i.e., why using Docker to isolate our code makes sense and our